phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.23. @uses

-Indicates whether the current "Structural Element" consumes the "Structural Element", or project file, that is provided as target.
+Indicates whether the current Structural Element consumes the Structural Element, or project file, that is provided as target.

 #### Syntax